Top Frequently Asked Questions for IRS Procedures

 - The federal short-term rate is determined every three months.

-- For the current quarterly interest rate on underpayments, search "interest rates" in Newsroom Search or "quarter interest rates" on IRS.gov.
+- For the current quarterly interest rate on underpayments, search "interest rates" via our Newsroom Search or "quarter interest rates" on IRS.gov Site Search.

 - The late payment penalty is 0.5% of the tax owed after the due date, for each month or part of a month the tax remains unpaid, up to 25%.